Application Flow Control and Control Structures in C#

 The Do...
 While Loop

-The do-while loop is similar to the while loop, except that it does not check the condition until the end of the first iteration.
+The do-while loop is similar to the while loop, except it does not check the condition until the end of the first iteration.
 You are guaranteed to have a minimum of one iteration every time.

 C#